djackreuter/bullworthless/README.md

 ﻿# Bullworthless
+ ## Ransomware impementation in Go
+I wrote this to better understand how ransomeware and encryption works.
+Public and Private RSA keys are included in repo for easy POC and to discourage abuse.
 > DISCLAIMER: This program will encrypt files on the computer on which it's ran!!
 It is imperative that end user follow all instructions to ensure safe recovery of files after encryption.
 Usage of this software without prior consent is illegal.
 It's the end user's responsibility to obey all applicable local, state, and federal laws.
 This software is provided "AS IS" and the Developer assumes no liability, and is not responsible for any misuse, data loss, or other damages that may be caused by this program.
 This software is for educational purposes only!

 ## Steps: